moznion/amugine/README.md

 ```
 encrypt <key> <payload>:
         Encrypt a given payload.
+It supports to give payload through an argument and STDIN (example: "cat payload.txt | amugine encrypt <key>").
         If a parameter has "@" prefix, it will be handled as the filepath and read that.
 ```

 ```